ProdPad Glossary of Terms

 If you work based on experiments, you can use the idea section to validate them.

 We certainly encourage that everything you tackle, you do so with a hypothesis assumption.
-You can write hypotheses on both the idea level and the roadmap card level.
+You can write hypotheses on both the idea level and the initiative level.

-A theme within ProdPad would translate to a roadmap card.
-However, if you’re looking for potential themes on the idea or feedback level, you can use tags to filter out and identify items that will eventually be rolled up into a potential roadmap card.
+A theme within ProdPad would translate to an initiative.
+However, if you’re looking for potential themes on the idea or feedback level, you can use tags to filter out and identify items that will eventually be rolled up into a potential initiatives.

-A project within ProdPad can be represented by a roadmap card.
+A project within ProdPad can be represented by an initiative.
 When taking in a new project, remember to always identify what you’re working on and why!

 If you’re Agile-based, an epic would translate to the same level as an idea.

-Depending on its size and complexity, a bet could either be a roadmap card or an idea.
+Depending on its size and complexity, a bet could either be an initiative or an idea.
 It all depends on how it is worded.

 A user story is a story.
 Simple enough.